canonical/is-charms-contributing-guide/CONTRIBUTING.md

 This makes the code easier to understand and maintain.

+## Type Hints

+Python is a dynamic programming language that does not require type declarations.
+Without type information, arguments might be passed to functions that are not of the expected type (e.g., passing `None` where it is not expected), which leads to more bugs.
+It also makes it more difficult to know what functions accept as input and return as output.

+Except when impractical, declare type hints on function parameters, return values and class and instance variables.
+An examples of when type hints might be impractical is for dictionaries with many nested dictionaries or decorator functions.
+The type hints should be checked with `mypy`.

+This will help users know what functions expect as parameters and return and catches more bugs earlier.

 ## Non Compliant Code

 Standards and best practices evolve over time which means that code already